raballew/okd-the-hard-way/docs/02-services.md

 }
 ```

-Usually mirroring is done with `oc adm release mirror` but currently there is a
+Usually mirroring is done only with `oc adm release mirror` but currently there
-[bug](https://github.com/openshift/okd/issues/402) preventing the creation of
+is a [bug](https://github.com/openshift/okd/issues/402) preventing the creation
-the manifest files.
+of the manifest files.
 So a combination `skopeo` and `oc adm catalog mirror` is
 used as a workaround:

 ```bash